IskXCr/CS202-CS214-Computer-Organization-Project/doc/savf_format.md

 | Key Frame   | [**K**] | 0    | Key frame that is followed by a list of mapping entries and captures the entire frame in compressed format |
 | Delta Frame | [**D**] | 1    | Delta frame that modifies the previous frame to generate a new frame |

-**Each frame must be aligned on a 32-bit boundary.
-The byte-order is little-endian.**
+**Each frame must be aligned on a 32-bit boundary.**

+The byte order is *little-endian*, following the convention of MARS and the toolsets included in this repository.

 ```
 31 (MSB)                     (LSB) 0